JetBrains/kotlin-multiplatform-dev-docs/topics/tools/fleet.md

 ## Get started with Fleet

-When using Fleet, you can create a Multiplatform project by:
+When using Fleet, you can create a multiplatform project by:

 * Using the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com/).
 * [Cloning an existing Git repository](https://www.jetbrains.com/help/fleet/workspace.html#clone-project)